sous-chefs/apache2/README.md

 ## apache2_web_app

-Manage a template resource for a VirtualHost site, and enable it with `apache_site`.
+Manage a template resource for a VirtualHost site, and enable it with `apache2_site`.
 This is commonly done for managing web applications such as Ruby on Rails, PHP or Django, and the default behavior reflects that.
 However it is flexible.

 This definition includes some recipes to make sure the system is configured to have Apache and some sane default modules: